2020PB/police-brutality/reports/Washington.md

 ### Police shove protesters, mace journalist, arrest drivers and damage cars | August 26th

-A journalist, Omari Salisbury, was livestreaming a protest in Seattle.
+A journalist, Omari Salisbury, was livestreaming a protest in Seattle near the Washington State Patrol Building on East Roanoke.
 About 5:30 into his livestream, he explains that police intend to push protesters back so they can remove vehicles in the street.
 Police begin shouting, "Move back," and shove protesters back.
 Police then mace protesters, as well as the journalist.

 Police then push protesters back past the cars, slamming one protester into a car (6:08).